TCLResearchHK/VRWorkshopCityU/README.md

 Click the **+** button at the top-right corner to create a new repository.
 Give it a name (e.g. `vr-room`), check the box labeled "Initialize this repository with a README", click "Create repository".

+In the repository page, select the "settings" tab.
+Scroll down and find the "GitHub Pages" section.
+In the "Source" dropdown menu, select "master branch" and click "Save".
+The "GitHub Pages" section should now display something like `Your site is ready to be published at https://andyli.github.io/vr-room/.`.

 #### 3.3 Get a Cloud9 account

 Create a [Cloud9](https://c9.io/) account.
 It is an online development platform that includes an editor as well as other development tools (e.g. git).